Headscratchers: The Amazing Spider-Man aka: The Amazing Spider-Man

 How is it that no one at school suspects Peter is Spider-Man?
 In his scene with Flash Thompson, he displays his superhuman agility and strength when he backflips across the court and shatters the backboard.
 Then at the football field, he casually snatches the ball out of the air without looking and with a flip of his wrist, sends it back across the field with enough force to dent the goal post.

 Because they have no reason to think that Peter Parker is Spider-Man - keep in mind that unlike the Ultimate Universe or the Raimi trilogy, Peter wasn't bitten by the spider on a school trip.
 For all they know, Peter is a better athlete than anyone at school, he just doesn't care about sports - he could practice parkour (And in a way, he kinda does) for all they know.
-The incident with the goalpost would have likely been written off as the post having a defect in the metal work, and Peter just happened to hit it in the right spot to cause it to bend.
+Plus Peter is always scene with a skateboard so they would know that he is athletic.
+Since Peter is a loner in this movie they can just assume he plays sports by himself.
+The incident with the goalpost would have likely been written off as the post having a defect in the metal work, and Peter just happened to hit it in the right spot to cause it to bend, besides at that point int he movie, all that is known about spiderman is that he a freak that can cling to walls and swing across buildings, the public doesn't know about his super-strength yet.

 This problem is likely relevant to the comic as well, but one question I kept wondering throughout the film was: How do Spidey's feet stick to walls through his shoes?
 And for that matter, his hands, once they're covered up by the costume's gloves.